evg123/platformer-ge/part1/README.md

 # Part 1

+(Note: Part 1 is quite large!
+Get started early!
+Part 2 will mostly be polish and AI.
+Part 3 will be the final game)

 ## The Business

 The gaming business is a volatile business.
 It is volatile because it changes and moves forward, innovates, and then the cycle repeats.
 The good news is that your team has made millions from the success of breakout.
 You have successfully completed your contract with your old boss and your companies getting positive publicity.